 This dedicated page includes many heartfelt comments we’ve culled from Facebook posts.
 Those who knew Chris and would like to submit a remembrance or a photo should send them by email here.
 Read an obituary here.
-A memorial service/concert will be held on a date to be announced.
+A memorial service/concert will be held on Saturday, April 24 at 2;00 pm at Trinity Cathedral.

 In a message posted on Sunday, April 26, Arts Renaissance Tremont Board President Fred Calatrello wrote: